Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 1

-Step 2: Standardize the value of 30 minutes to a z-score using the z-score formula: z = (X - μ) / σ.
-Here, X is the value of interest (30 minutes), μ is the mean (20 minutes), and σ is the standard deviation (5 minutes).
-Substitute the values into the formula.

-Step 3: Once the z-score is calculated, use a z-table or technology (e.g., a statistical calculator or software) to find the cumulative probability associated with this z-score.
-The cumulative probability represents the area under the normal curve to the left of the z-score.
+Step 3: Use the standard normal distribution table or technology to find the cumulative probabilities corresponding to z₁ and z₂.
+The cumulative probability for z₁ represents the area under the curve to the left of z₁, and similarly for z₂.

-Step 4: Since the problem asks for the probability of using the stairclimber for more than 30 minutes, subtract the cumulative probability from 1.
-This is because the total area under the normal curve is 1, and the area to the right of the z-score represents the desired probability.
+Step 4: Subtract the cumulative probability for z₁ from the cumulative probability for z₂ to find the probability that the time spent is between 20 and 28 minutes.
+This is because the area between z₁ and z₂ represents the desired probability.

 Step 5: Interpret the result.
-The final value represents the probability that a randomly selected athlete uses the stairclimber for more than 30 minutes.
-Ensure the result is reasonable given the context of the problem.
+The final probability represents the likelihood that a randomly selected athlete spends between 20 and 28 minutes on the stairclimber, based on the given normal distribution.

 Verified video answer for a similar problem: